GoogleCloudPlatform/cluster-toolkit/docs/tutorials/openfoam/spack-openfoam.md

 Several files will have been generated in the `test_run/` folder you created.

 The `slurm-1.out` file has information on the run such as performance.
-You can view this file by running the following command on the login node:
+You can view this file by running the following command on the controller node:

 ```bash
 cat slurm-*.out